coder/coder/docs/templates/workspace-tags.md

 # Workspace Tags

-Template administrators can use static template tags to restrict workspace provisioning to specific provisioner groups.
-However, this method has limited flexibility and lacks the capability to allow users to choose the nodes on which they create workspaces.
+Template administrators can leverage static template tags to limit workspace provisioning to designated provisioner groups that have locally deployed credentials for creating workspace resources.
+While this method ensures controlled access, it offers limited flexibility and does not permit users to select the nodes for their workspace creation.

 By using `coder_workspace_tags` and `coder_parameter`s, template administrators can enable dynamic tag selection and modify static template tags.